moudio/recipes-app/README.md

 ## About the Project

-The project is a recipe web app based on a catalogue of recipes.
+The project is a recipe web app based on a catalog of recipes.
 It's a browsable list of meals you can filter and access the details of one item.

 ## Developed by